Xubuntu/wiki.xubuntu.org/Xubuntu-Git-Workflow.md

 ## Why Git?

-Xubuntu and it\'s various projects have used Bazaar since the beginning.
+Xubuntu and its various projects have used Bazaar since the beginning.
 Bazaar has served us well in the past, but there are several compelling reasons for us to transition.
 And the Xubuntu 18.10 cycle is the perfect time for us to move.